videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-screen-share-track.md

 # Custom Screen Share Track

-We have introduced the ability to pass custom Screen Share track while sharing the screen of participants.
-These feature can be used to add custom layers like filters or background removal on video and send it to other participants.
+We have introduced the ability to pass a custom Screen Share track while sharing the screen of participants.
+This feature can be used to add custom video encoder config, optimization mode (whether you want to focus on **motion**, **text** or **detail** of the video) and background removal & video filter from external SDK(e.g., [Banuba](https://www.banuba.com/)) and send it to other participants.

 ## Creating a Custom Screen Share Track